-Both the Spring and Fall awards are delivered as a combination of performance-based RSUs and stock options.
-Mr. Wexner's RSU awards are subject to the same performance and vesting requirement as those of our other NEOs.
+While the size of Mr. Wexner's stock award is determined on a quantitative and qualitative basis, once the size of the grant is determined, the Compensation Committee imposes a quantitative performance metric that the Company must achieve over the vesting period in order for Mr. Wexner to vest in the RSUs.
 The performance-based RSUs and stock options vest over five years, with 20% vesting on each of the second and third anniversaries of the grant date, and 30% on each of the fourth and fifth anniversaries.
 Performance-based RSUs must be earned based on achievement of adjusted operating income, as a percentage of cumulative sales, in the top one-third of the S&P Retailing Index (also determined on a cumulative and adjusted basis).